NexTechArchitect/ERC721-Advanced-IPFS-NFT/README.md

-Deployment and Operational Scripts
+Deployment and Operational Scripts:-

-Deployment is addressed through a dedicated Foundry script.
-Post-deployment interactions are equally automated:
+(Deployment is addressed through a dedicated Foundry script.
+Post-deployment interactions are equally automated:)

 Minting NFCs programmatically